Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Evaluations and Results

 \section{Evaluations and Results}

 We evaluate both generalization and personalization by linear evaluation.
 We follow \cite{zhuang2021collaborative} for the linear evaluation in a decentralized setting.
 To evaluate the generalization ability of the aggregated global model, the global model is fixed and a linear classifier is trained on all data in each style dataset and evaluates the Top-1 accuracy on the corresponding testing data.
 To evaluate the personalization ability of a local model, FedStyle fixes both the local content model and local style model and follow (\ref{eq:personalize}) to extract local features.
 Other baseline methods fix local model(s) to extract local features.
 The linear classifier is trained on local data only and evaluates the Top-1 accuracy on the corresponding testing data in each style dataset.
+In Figure \ref{fig:zoom_result} and \ref{fig:whole_result}, the 95\% confidence intervals are indicated as error bars.

 \textbf{Single client in each style dataset} In this setting, each style dataset has only one client and all clients are sampled with an equal amount of unlabeled data.
 We only evaluate the IID setting where there is no heterogeneity in user preferences (class distributions).
-In Table \ref{tbl:single}, we present the Top-1 accuracy of the proposed method and baseline methods.
-Although in digit data type the improvement is limited, FedStyle is consistently performing better than FedAvg baseline in terms of generalization ability.
-In terms of personalization ability, FedStyle works better than all baseline methods in almost all datasets, and on average it achieves the highest accuracy in both SimCLR and SimSiam contrastive learning variations.
-In digit data type, the improvement is significant in the SVHN dataset.
-We deduce the reason is that SVHN is a more realistic dataset and hence the style is more dynamic compared to MNIST and USPS datasets.
-So introducing style-infused representations as additional distortions improves the content model more.
-The improvement of FedStyle shown in Table \ref{tbl:single} suggests the effectiveness of the proposed method when there is heterogeneity in user styles.
+In Figure \ref{fig:zoom_result}, we present the \textit{personalization} v.s. \textit{generalization} top-1 accuracy of the proposed method and baseline methods.
+FedStyle is consistently performing better than baseline methods in terms of generalization and personalization.
+In terms of personalization ability, FedStyle works better than all baseline methods in all datasets, and on average it achieves the highest accuracy in both SimCLR and SimSiam contrastive learning variations.
+In terms of generalization, introducing style-infused representations as additional distortions improves the content model more.
+The improvement of FedStyle shown in Figure \ref{fig:zoom_result} suggests the effectiveness of the proposed method when there is heterogeneity in user styles.
+(Points with low generalization and/or personalization accuracy are not shown.
+See Appendix \ref{appendix:whole results} for detailed results.)